sunaina-varala/Assignment/README.md

-# Assignment
+# Assignment(Calculate the Total Earned Credit Points based on Expenditure)

-Created with CodeSandbox
+This Branch is for an Interview Assignment